dhwi96/python-translate/README.md

 # python-translate
-An article noted English translate to Korean by using Google or Naver PAPAGO translating source.
+An article noted English translate to Korean by using Google Translating or Naver PAPAGO source.